isalevine/the-fire-mage-frontend/README.md

 # Welcome to The Fire Mage!

+**UPDATE 9/8/2019: The Fire Mage is now an open source project!
+(Or, at least I'm trying to make that happen!)
+To contribute, please see CONTRIBUTION_GUIDE.md for more information.**

 ![gif of demo for The Fire Mage](https://raw.githubusercontent.com/isalevine/the-fire-mage-frontend/master/firemage-demo.gif)

-The Fire Mage is a proof-of-concept game for the underlying vanilla JavaScript engine, tentatively titled Real-Time Unit Mover (RTUM).
+The Fire Mage a vanilla JavaScript engine, featuring the proof-of-concept game, "The Fire Mage"!
+(Original title, huh?)

 It is a top-down, mouse-based interface with controls and game logic based on Warcraft II, and an art style paying homage to The Legend of Zelda--special thanks to [Jerom on OpenGameArt.org for the art!](https://opengameart.org/content/16x16-fantasy-tileset)